The Perfect Italy Itinerary 14 Days Travel Route

 1) I have set up the itinerary to leave early in the morning when going from one city to the next.
 You can keep it as is, or you can also easily take a later evening train the night prior to avoid the early wakeup.
 Whatever travel style works for you!

-2) The itinerary is set up so you fly into Venice, before training south throughout the country and ultimately departing from Naples.
-If Naples does not work for your departure, you can also check out flights leaving from Rome.
+2) The itinerary is set up so you fly into Venice, before taking trains southwards throughout the country and ultimately departing from Naples.
+If Naples does not work for your departure, you can also check out flights leaving from Rome, as that is the closest major city.

 Take a look below at where each major city that the itinerary goes through falls on the map.
 The northern most point is Venice, where you will begin you trip as you make your way down the country to Florence, Rome and onto the Amalfi Coast to finish your trip.